Great Falls Camera Club

 The first meeting of the month is usually a showing of the previous month's competition photos.
 Each monthly contest has a theme selected by a GFCC committee.
 There is also a short educational presentation at that first meeting.
 The second meeting of the month focuses on Education has a longer educational presentation by a GFCC member or a guest presenter.

-Contest Results: April 2024 Fences Advanced Division
+Contest Results: September 2024 Summer Photos Advanced Division

 1st Place